 Online dating can be all about odds, and the more potential matches, the better your chances.
 We chose sites in this guide with large dating pools or selective and exclusive dating pools.
 For example, some sites boast large numbers, but many of those profiles may be inactive.
 Some sites take measures to ensure their members are invested in the process.
 We took both situations into account.

 You may be focused just on dating and romance, and there’s nothing wrong with that.
-But, we also wanted to inform you about how these herpes dating sites support you as a positive person.
+But, we also want to inform you about how herpes dating sites support you as a positive person.
 Many offer community resources, ways to connect and network, and opportunities for friendships beyond dating.